 To gain entry to the above degrees, an ATAR of 75 or equivalent is required for direct entry.
 If an applicant has already achieved this score, then a portfolio submission is not required.
 A table that outlines international qualifications that are equivalent to an ATAR score of 75 can be found here.
 If your qualification is not listed please contact us for assistance.

-- I want to do a dual award degree with another Faculty.
+- I want to do a double degree with another Faculty.
 Do I need to submit a portfolio?

-You must meet the entry requirement for the dual award independent of the portfolio, therefore portfolios are not considered for dual award entry.
-We encourage dual award applicants to list a stand alone Art & Design program as one of their preferences, the portfolio will be considered for the stand alone preference only.
+You must meet the entry requirement for the double degree independent of the portfolio, therefore portfolios are not considered for double degree entry.
+We encourage double degree applicants to list a stand alone Art & Design program as one of their preferences, the portfolio will be considered for the stand alone preference only.